Canadian sprinter Andre De Grasse out of world championships with injury

 De Grasse adds: “I’ll be back stronger and faster than ever.”

+“We tried to do everything we could to have him ready but he’s just not going to be ready,” De Grasse’s manager, Paul Doyle, told Reuters.

+“Further MRI results today showed it’s probably going to be another four to six weeks before he’s fully recovered.
+So unfortunately he’s … done for the season.”

-The injury is a big blow to the Canadian team who was relying on De Grasse for medals at the worlds.
+The injury is a big blow to the Canadian team, which was relying on De Grasse for medals at the worlds.
 He was a medal threat in both the 100 and 200 metres and also served as the anchor on Canada’s 4x100 relay team.

-The 22-year-old from Markham, Ont., was due to race against Usain Bolt in the 100 metre final at London Olympic Stadium.
-De Grasse was supposed to open the worlds with the 100 heats on Friday before the final on Saturday.

 “I really feel for Andre, I know he really wanted to make a mark here at the world championships,” Athletics Canada head coach Glenroy Gilbert said in a statement.
 “Injuries are part of the sport, obviously, the timing is terrible.